 I entered a long parade of visitors up to my friend's house, bringing chocolate as she had just broke her foot.
 I followed the guy helping her with her knee crutch and the little girl bringing her gifts from the forest.
-We sat on the floor because crawling was for now her main mode of transportation.
+We sat on the floor because crawling was, for now, her main mode of transportation.

 we spoke about how being around other people keeps our 'crazy' at bay.

 I'm not talking about the deep long hippy stare.
-I am talking about saying hello to the grocery man, stopping for a chat with your neighbour perched on her front steps, and looking out your window and waving at the 5 year old looking in.
+I am talking about saying hello to the grocery man, stopping for a chat with your neighbour on her front steps, and looking out your window and waving at the 5 year old looking in.

 This currently crawling friend looks at you as though she thinks everything about you is just grand.
 I want to shower in it.
 And apparently so does everyone else on the block.

 I crave this kind of connection like I crave a cigarette or a chocolate bar.

 If I'm honest, I crave this more than anything.

 (And if we're honest, this is apparently the craving that leads to an addicted society.
 Check out this youtube talk if you're curious.)

 Meeting people's eyes + passing each other on the sidewalk is necessary cuz:

 We get a chance to deal with our own 'crazy'.
 (I thought I was a saint - super spiritually evolved - before I got in a relationship.)